Cirius1792/aoc-2023/README.md

 |-----------------|------------------|
 |  O(n)           | O(1)             |

-# Day Three - Gear Ratios
+# Day 3 - Gear Ratios
 I'll be honest, I struggled a bit with this one.

 ## Part 1